 Brief History

-Herb Lubalin was a graphic designer who’s work with type created a new height for how typography is used.
+Herb Lubalin was a graphic designer whose work with type created a new height for how typography is used.
 Through his work on magazines, such as Fact, Avant Garde, and Eros, he created designs that were simple and focused solely on letterforms, using them in innovative and distinct ways.
 Some of his signature styles were that of using tight kerning, bold layouts, and use of minimal color.
 His work made it so typography could be used for more than reading purposes, giving it a more important role in the design field.

 I started by researching the typeface and developing poster layouts that would make Avant Garde’s slanted forms work well.
 I ended up developing two design iterations and found that the one using diagonal axis works most effectively to allow the Avant Garde’s slanted characters to interact dynamically throughout the layout.